Exercise and Coronary Artery Disease

 WHAT TYPE OF EXERCISE IS BEST?

+Aerobic types of exercise are best.
 Nathan Pritikin reversed his coronary artery disease with running (combined with diet modification).
 The researchers from Germany showed that riding an exercise bike can improve coronary circulation in people with heart disease.
 What about other types of exercise?

-A large Harvard study of male health care professionals shows how various types of exercise can lower the risk of coronary heart disease (Tanasescu M, et al. 2002):
+A large Harvard study of male health care professionals shows how various types of exercise can lower the risk of coronary disease (Tanasescu M, et al. 2002):

 |TYPE OF EXERCISE